MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/security-and-compliance/secure-your-business-data.md

 To set up multi-factor authentication:

-1. In the [admin center](https://go.microsoft.com/fwlink/p/?linkid=834822), turn on the new admin center by selecting **Try the new admin center** toggle located at the top of the Home page.
+1. In the [admin center](https://go.microsoft.com/fwlink/p/?linkid=834822), turn on the new admin center by selecting the **Try the new admin center** toggle located at the top of the Home page.

 2. In the right navigation pane, select **Setup**.